emmashonty/alx-low_level_programming/0x1E-search_algorithms/README.md

     struct skiplist_s *next;
     struct skiplist_s *express;
 } skiplist_t;
 ```

 Write a function that searches for a value in a sorted skip list of integers.

--   Prototype : `skiplist_t *linear_skip(skiplist_t *list, int value);`
+* Prototype : skiplist_t *linear_skip(skiplist_t *list, int value);
--   Where `list` is a pointer to the head of the skip list to search in
+* Where list is a pointer to the head of the skip list to search in
--   A node of the express lane is placed every index which is a multiple of the square root of the size of the list (see example below)
+* A node of the express lane is placed every index which is a multiple of the square root of the size of the list (see example below)
--   And `value` is the value to search for
+* And value is the value to search for
--   You can assume that `list` will be sorted in ascending order
+* You can assume that list will be sorted in ascending order
--   Your function must return a pointer on the first node where `value` is located
+* Your function must return a pointer on the first node where value is located
--   If `value` is not present in `list` or if `head` is `NULL`, your function must return `NULL`
+* If value is not present in list or if head is NULL, your function must return NULL
--   Every time you compare a value in the list to the value you are searching, you have to print this value (see example below)
+* Every time you compare a value in the list to the value you are searching, you have to print this value (see example below)

-NOTE: [You can find here](https://alx-intranet.hbtn.io/rltoken/ZTcTNOravCLvET4WjJJqrg "You can find here") the functions used in the example.
-You don't need to push them, we will compile your file with our own implementation during the correction.
+NOTE: [You can find](https://intranet.hbtn.io/rltoken/krQHolwjLTPKTOl_pHo5Rw) here the functions used in the example.
+You don’t need to push them, we will compile your file with our own implementation during the correction.
 ```
 wilfried@0x1E-search_algorithms$ cat 106-main.c
 #include <stdio.h>
 #include <stdlib.h>
 #include "search_algos.h"